xjtn18/VimBell/README.md

 <b><font size="+5">VimBell</font></b> <font size="+3">&nbsp;&nbsp;: an alarm clock app with Vim-like controls. </font>

 ## How it works
-The program opens with the Rack Select screen.
+- The program opens with the Rack Select screen.
-This is where you can create a new rack or load an existing one.
+- This is where you can create a new rack or load an existing one.
-A rack is just a list of alarms.
+- A rack is just a list of alarms.
-Unlike most alarm clock apps where there is just a single rack, here you can store seperate racks for different schedules you might have.
+- Unlike most alarm clock apps where there is just a single rack, here you can store seperate racks for different schedules you might have.
-Each rack can hold 10 alarms, and each alarm can hold 10 follow-ups.
+- Each rack can hold 10 alarms, and each alarm can hold 10 follow-ups.
-When creating a new rack, a text prompt will appear asking you to name the rack.
+- When creating a new rack, a text prompt will appear asking you to name the rack.
 (Note: the name must not contain any spaces between words).
-After you've created or loaded a rack, the program will switch to the Rack View screen.
+- After you've created or loaded a rack, the program will switch to the Rack View screen.
-Here, you can add new alarms and edit existing ones, all by just using the keyboard.
+- Here, you can add new alarms and edit existing ones, all by just using the keyboard.
-There are 3 main interactive sections in the Rack Screen; the ***clock***, the ***text field***, and the ***rack***.
+- There are 3 main interactive sections in the Rack Screen; the ***clock***, the ***text field***, and the ***rack***.
-You can maneuver between each section using the HJKL keys, similar to Vim.
+- You can maneuver between each section using the HJKL keys, just like in Vim.

 ## Controls
 > ### Global